Because the statute database is maintained primarily for legislative drafting purposes,

 (4) Practice under this Act as a licensee in a retail

-sales establishment from an office, desk, or space that is not separated from the main retail business by a separate and distinct area within the establishment.
+sales establishment from an office, desk, or space that is not separated from the main retail business and located within a separate and distinct area within the establishment.

 (5) Having been disciplined by another state, the